intel-lab-lkp/linux/Documentation/process/submitting-patches.rst

 Co-developed-by: states that the patch was co-created by multiple developers;
 it is used to give attribution to co-authors (in addition to the author attributed by the From: tag) when several people work on a single patch.
 Since
-Co-developed-by: denotes authorship, every Co-developed-by: must be immediately followed by a Signed-off-by: of the associated co-author.
+Co-developed-by: denotes authorship, every Co-developed-by: must be followed by a Signed-off-by: of the associated co-author.
 Standard sign-off procedure applies, i.e. the ordering of Signed-off-by: tags should reflect the chronological history of the patch insofar as possible, regardless of whether